PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Client_Testing_of_Wireframe_Prototypes.md

 sort: 10
 ---

+# DEPRACTED PAGE IN 2023 --> GOOD FRIDAY IS A DAY OFF

-# Datalab 16: Client Testing of Wireframe Prototypes
+# Datalab: Client Testing of Wireframe Prototypes
 The last day of the block, and the last datalab of block C. Time goes fast!
 Today, we're simply going to use our time to make a client presentation where you'll give a demo of your application!
 We'll have the time to employ all the design and testing techniques we learned the last two weeks as well.

 ## Learning Objectives: